UK opposition Labour Party to back plan which could delay Brexit

 LONDON (Reuters) - Britain’s opposition Labour Party will tell its lawmakers to vote for a plan which could give parliament the power to delay Brexit, a Labour source said on Tuesday.

+The move threatens to strip Prime Minister Theresa May of control of the Brexit process unless she is able to agree an exit deal with the European Union that Britain’s parliament will approve.

-The vote, expected to take place some time after 1900 GMT, is the first stage in a proposal put forward by Labour lawmaker Yvette Cooper which would give Prime Minister Theresa May until Feb.
+The Labour instruction relates to a proposal put forward by Labour lawmaker Yvette Cooper which would ultimately give Prime Minister Theresa May until Feb.
 26 to agree a Brexit deal.

-If she is unable to do so parliament would force her to request a delay to Britain’s March 29 exit.
+If she is unable to do so parliament would vote on whether to force her to request a delay to Britain’s March 29 exit.

+That plan is expected to be put to a vote some time after 1900 GMT, if the Cooper’s proposal is selected for debate by parliament’s speaker, John Bercow.

 “We’re backing the Cooper amendment to reduce the threat of the chaos of a no deal exit,” a Labour source said.
 “The Cooper Bill could give MPs (Members of Parliament) a temporary window to agree a deal that can bring the country together.”